YottaDB/YDBDoc/ProgGuide/opdebug.rst

 .. parsed-literal::
    YDB>WRITE $ZM(150373850)
-   %GTM-E-UNDEF, Undefined local variable: !AD
+   %YDB-E-UNDEF, Undefined local variable: !AD

 This example uses a WRITE command and the $ZMESSAGE function to display the error message generated in the previous example. $ZMESSAGE() is useful when you have a routine that produces several error messages that you may want to examine later.
 The error message reprinted using $ZMESSAGE() is generic; therefore, the code !AD appears instead of the specific undefined local variable displayed with the original message.